Florida is an ideal vacation destination that is known for it’s warm and clear waters which are ideal for snorkeling.

 The Florida Keys

-The keys has dozens of gorgeous snorkeling spots, with plenty of docks you can expect a huge variety of fish and underwater gems.
-Heading out on a boat to the reefs is definitely going to be best but let’s take a look at some off shore diving spots.
+The keys have dozens of gorgeous snorkeling spots, with plenty of docks you can expect a huge variety of fish and underwater gems.
+Heading out on a boat to the reefs is definitely going to be best but let’s take a look at some offshore diving spots.